pvasek/kudu-wiki/Continuous-deployment.md

 You need to copy two files over FTP (see [[Accessing-files-via-ftp]] and [[File-structure-on-azure]]).

-Under the site folder, create a .ssh folder and create two files.
+Under the `site` folder, create a .ssh folder and create two files.

-The first is named config and should contain exactly:
+The first is named config (so `site\.ssh\config`) and should contain exactly:

     HOST *
     	  StrictHostKeyChecking no